Steers Center: Celebrating a Decade of Success

 Financial and Societal Returns

 Investing in greener cities may offer both financial returns and societal benefits.
 More sustainable real assets often have lower operating costs due to energy savings and can command higher market values.
-Additionally, these investments contribute to environmental conservation, public health improvements, and enhanced quality of life for urban residents (World Economic Forum, 2020).
+Additionally, these investments contribute to environmental conservation, public health improvements, and enhanced quality of life for urban residents.

 Challenges and Solutions for Green Urbanism